Are Alaska Bear Adventures Tours Worth It?

 Even at Brooks Falls, which is a self-guided tour, there are park rangers to answer any questions and keep everyone safe.
 Plus, before you hike to the viewing areas, you must attend the safety orientation.

 However, like with any type of outdoor recreational activity or wildlife viewing tour, there are inherent risks.
 Listen to the trained guides and follow their instructions.
-Also, consider the age of your children before booking a tour.
-Can they follow instructions in order to stay safe as well?

-When Is the Best Time to View Alaskan Bears?
+The Best Time to View Alaskan Bears

 June through September offer the best times to view Alaskan bears.
 The tours provided by Alaska Bear Adventures don’t operate much in the shoulder season, so anytime you book a tour, you’ll likely have great opportunities to view these magnificent creatures.